 With about 110 volunteer doctors (many of them retired) in his chapter of the organization, Bob says he constantly talks with retirees who came to the same realization: that they needed more in their lives than golf.
 Some volunteers are also working part-time in practices as they wind down and plan their retirement income.

-“Some [newly retired doctors] haven’t really planned and find themselves in financial straits,”
+“Some [newly retired doctors] haven’t really planned and find themselves in financial straits,”he says.

 Take just one leg of the traditional three-legged retirement stool: Social Security.
 The government program calculates benefits using your highest 35 years of earnings.
 If you have years of zeros or very low earnings in that equation, your lifetime benefits will be dinged, even if you paid in the maximum during your highest-earning years.